vitormeloa/training-management/README.md

-# Projeto de Gestão de Treinamentos
+# Training Management Project

-## Objetivo
+## Objective
-Desenvolver uma aplicação web que inclui uma interface de usuário (frontend) conectada a uma API REST.
+Develop a web application that includes a user interface (frontend) connected to a REST API.

-## Contexto
+## Context
-O gestor da empresa XYZ precisa gerenciar em seu sistema se seus subordinados estão realizando os treinamentos corporativos disponibilizados na plataforma.
+The manager at XYZ company needs a system to track whether their subordinates are completing the corporate training programs available on the platform.

-## Tecnologias Utilizadas
+## Technologies
 - PHP 8.3
 - MySQL 8.0
 - Laravel 11